WhirligigGirl/Whirligig-World/README.md

 KNOWN ISSUES:

+* Due to Kopernicus issues, ground scatters/rocks have terrible performance in many conditions.
+You will have to disable terrain scatters in your settings menu (and restart the game to apply the changes).
 * Kaywell and Gememma can be seen behind the equatorial bulge of Mesbin.
 This is inherent stock behavior--look for the sun lens flare behind a lump on Gilly or Bop.
 * Mesbin has an atmosphere that goes all the way up past the equatorial bulge.
 It is not functional, but is required for making engines work (Isp scaling) and for Career mode contracts.
 As of 0.10.0, the extra height can be disabled in a settings file, at the expense of ruining the first few contracts.
 * Mesbin's shape is also not accurate to what the game insists is "down" as far as the camera works.
 So the middle latitudes will always appear to slope much more than their effective gravity would imply.